 In 2012, Paul Tremblay was researching brain injury online and came across an item about Adrian Owen, a British neuroscientist based at Western University in London, Ont.
 Owen’s work has gained worldwide attention for detecting consciousness in some vegetative patients, a group long thought to be completely unaware of themselves and their surroundings.
 Using high-tech brain scans, Owen has concluded that a number of these patients are conscious, even though it can’t be detected through standard clinical testing.
 Tremblay wrote an email; a few months later, he and Jeff flew to London for tests.
 What the Tremblays didn’t realize then was that Owen’s lab was pioneering a new way to detect consciousness in these patients—one that, coincidentally, involves watching a movie.

-In the new study, published in the journal PNAS, Owen’s team describes showing healthy volunteers and two brain-injured patients, including Jeff (who is not identified in the study), a shortened version of a 1961 episode of Alfred Hitchcock Presents called “Bang!
+In the 2014 study, published in the journal PNAS, Owen’s team describes showing healthy volunteers and two brain-injured patients, including Jeff (who is not identified in the study), a shortened version of a 1961 episode of Alfred Hitchcock Presents called “Bang!
 You’re Dead.”
 Each participant watched the movie inside a functional magnetic resonance imaging (fMRI) machine, which measures brain activity.
 The healthy volunteers’ brain activity was synchronized to the movie, the study says, suggesting they experienced what they saw in a similar way.
 Even more remarkable, the same patterns were seen in Jeff.
 (The other brain-injured patient showed no such response.)
 In other words, Jeff’s brain activity suggested he was engaging with the movie as its plot unfolded, following its twists and turns—he was “consciously aware,” as the paper says, despite his injury.
 Paul Tremblay took it as good news, although he wasn’t surprised.
 “It was confirmation for me,” he says.
 “I’d always believed it.”

 To Owen, this represents a new way of identifying patients who have no way to express that they are, on some level, aware.
 It has implications that stretch beyond the movie theatre, or fMRI machine.
 If a patient like Jeff, who’s been unresponsive since 1997, can follow a movie, then how do we know he isn’t taking in conversations around him, even discussions about treatment—including if, and when, to end it?
 It’s a disturbing suggestion, one Owen acknowledges will make many people uncomfortable.
 “If a patient is able to follow the plot of a movie,” he says, “there is no reason to believe they are not following the plot of their own lives.”